 Swarthmore is also one of the few liberal arts schools to offer an engineering program.
 Some popular minors include peace and conflict studies, cognitive science, and interpretation theory.
 Swarthmore is also noted for its Honors Program.
 Students who enroll are expected to take double-credit seminars in their junior year and write honors theses.
 At the end of their senior year, they take exams.
 One student is awarded “Highest Honors,” and the others are usually awarded “High Honors” or “Honors.”

 There are many educational opportunities at Swarthmore.
-Class sizes remain small, with 73 percent of courses having fewer than 20 students.
-Faculty members are intensely dedicated to helping students succeed, and the student to faculty ratio is eight to one.
+Class sizes remain small, with 70 percent of courses having fewer than 20 students.
+Faculty members are intensely dedicated to helping students succeed, and the student to faculty ratio is about eight to one.
 More than half of the students at Swarthmore College take part in the study abroad program.
-They have programs set up in more than 100 locations.
+They have programs set up in more than 300 locations.
 Many students are also involved with on-campus publications like “The Phoenix” and “The Daily Gazette.”

 The Swarthmore campus has plenty of activities to keep students busy.
 There are more than 100 student organizations on campus.
-Close to 95 percent of students choose to remain in campus housing, so the community is very close-knit.
+Close to 96 percent of students choose to remain in campus housing, so the community is very close-knit.
 Some popular groups include Mock Trial, the Debate Society, and the College Bowl.
-Two Greek fraternities exist on campus, and a 1930s ban on sororities was recently overturned.
+Greek fraternities and sororities are once again banned from the campus though Swarthmore has occasionally had a small percent of students involved in Greek life over its history including as recently as 2022.
 Many students are also involved in activism.
 The Lang Center for Civic and Social Responsibility helps prepare students for various positions in public service or advocacy groups.

 Swarthmore has much to offer in terms of academic excellence and off-campus opportunities.
 Their committed professors and small class sizes also help students remain focused and inspired.
 Although the campus is set in a quiet suburban area, Swarthmore is close enough to Philadelphia to entice students interested in being near a major city.
 The breadth of majors and extracurricular activities should also put Swarthmore College at the top of any student looking for a quality liberal arts education.